Extended Weak Order for the Rank 3 Universal Coxeter Group: Acknowledgments

 \section{Acknowledgments}

 This project grew out of discussions at a workshop on Lattice Theory at the Banff International Research Station (BIRS) in Banff, Canada in January 2025.
 We are grateful to BIRS for providing a very stimulating environment.
-We thank the other participants of the workshop for their conversations.
-We are particularly grateful to Emily Barnard, Cesar Ceballos, Osamu Iyama, and Nathan Williams for co-organizing the workshop.
+We thank the other participants of the workshop for their conversations, especially Oliver Pechenik and Nathan Reading.
+We are particularly grateful to Emily Barnard, Cesar Ceballos, Osamu Iyama, and Nathan Williams for organizing the workshop.
+And finally, we would like to thank the anonymous referee for their detailed and helpful comments.